How to Clean a Memory Foam Mattress Topper

 7. Prolonging the Life of Your Memory Foam Mattress Topper

-- Refer to the topper’s care label: It’s always a good idea to first refer to your mattress topper’s care label before cleaning or spot-treating it.
+It’s always a good idea to first refer to your mattress topper’s care label before cleaning or spot-treating it.
+A care label can tell you how to wash your mattress topper’s cover and fill.

 Can you wash foam in the washing machine?